tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/odata-expression-syntax-for-azure-search.md

 $orderby=rating desc,geo.distance(location, geography'POINT(-122.131577 47.678581)') asc
 ```

-Sort hotels descending by score, rating, then ascending by distance from the given co-ordinates:
+Sort hotels in descending order by search.score and rating, and then in ascending order by distance from the given coordinates:

 ```
 $orderby=search.score() desc,rating desc,geo.distance(location, geography'POINT(-122.131577 47.678581)') asc